Theodore Havemeyer: Career

 Theodore became an apprentice in his father's firm and later was made a partner working with his brother Henry Osborne Havemeyer.
 After traveling to Germany and England, in search of new advances in the sugar refining trade, Theodore constructed the Domino Sugar Refinery, "one of the most modern sugar refineries in the world."

 Theodore Havemeyer was also the Austro-Hungarian Consul-General in New York City for twenty-five years, up until 1895.
 He became president of the New York Golf Club and the first president United States Golf Association, as well.
 Havemeyer co-founded the Newport Country Club, U.S. Amateur Championship and U.S. Open.
 The U.S. Amateur trophy, the Havemeyer Cup, is currently named in his honor.

 His portrait was painted by the Swiss-born American artist Adolfo Müller-Ury, one is now in the New York State Museum at Albany; Müller-Ury also painted in 1891 a huge portrait of his wife Emilie de Loosey Havemeyer (Preservation Society of Newport County, Rhode Island (at Rosecliff).

 Estates

 The family owned many estates including, a town house in New York City at 244 Madison Avenue (on the southwest corner of 38th Street), a "cottage" on Bellevue Avenue in Newport, Rhode Island, and 500 acres in Mahwah, New Jersey, called Mountain Side Farm.
 300 acres of the Mahwah estate is currently the campus of Ramapo College of New Jersey.
 The house that Havemeyer and his family lived in is now the home to the college's President and the house that Havemeyer had built for his daughter Lillie, as part of the estate, currently stands as the Administration Building for the college.

 Personal life

-In 1862, Havemeyer married Emily de Loosey (1840–1914), daughter of Chevalier Charles F. de Loosey, the Austrian Consul General to New York.
+In 1862, Havemeyer married Emily de Loosey (1840–1914), daughter of Chevalier Charles F. de Loosey, the Austrian Consul General to New York and sister of Mrs. Charles May Oelrichs.
 Together, they were the parents of nine children, five daughters and four sons, including: